DaAlbrecht/thesis-TEKO/content/Evaluation.typ

 caption: "lapin consume arguments",
 )

-The `x-stream-offset` argument is used to specify the offset from which the consumer should start consuming messages@x-stream-offset
+The `x-stream-offset` argument is used to specify the offset from which the consumer should start consuming messages@x-stream-offset.

 The main thread concurrently publishes a message to the queue, the consumer thread is consuming messages from.